learn-co-curriculum/dsc-ordering-and-limiting/README.md

 sqlite3 pets_database.db
 ```

+Good work.
+Let's type `ls` in the terminal and see what just happened.
+A new file should appear called `pets_database.db`!
+This is the binary representation of the database.
+You can think of this like a .jpg file.
+It won't open up in a text editor, but it does open up in the image viewer app.
+It is the same way for .db files.
+They won't open in your editor, but they can be read by the appropriate database engine.

 Now that we have a database, let's create our `cats` table along with `id`, `name`, `age`, `breed`, and `owner_id` columns.

 ```sql